kelleyjbrady/Nice-ODE-Stack/README.md

 ## Building
+1) Clone this repo to your PC.
+2) Open Terminal and `cd` into the directory where the repo was cloned
+   1) eg. `git_repos/ode-cuda-container`

-1) Simply run the bash script `docker-compose-timestamp.sh` as shown below.
+3) Run the bash script `docker-compose-timestamp.sh` as shown below.
    1) The compose log will be stored in `./docker_compose.log`.
    2) If you run the command multiple times, consider updating the command to save the log to, for example, `docker_compose2.log`, `docker_compose3.log` etc.